 Nelson-based designer Nicola Bullock launches women’s tailored knitwear label The Vest Practice (TVP).
 Now available at Nelson Market online.

-Nelson Market: Where did you get the idea to make knit vests?
+Nelson Market: Where did the idea to make knit vests come from?

 TVP: The idea of making vests came a few years ago whilst working in Qatar (next to Dubai).
 With a searing 50+ degrees outside, we worked in freezing air-conditioned offices which made layering up an absolute necessity.
 I started experimenting with knit vests, suits and patterned shirts and instantly received comments from other women about their tailored and edgy appeal.
 After researching trends and consumer demand, I found many designer brands (Michael Kors to Gucci) were adding knit vests to their seasonal collections but overall there was a complete absence of a dedicated house of women’s vests catering to customers year-round.